 What Are the Signs of a Staph Skin Infection?

 Staph skin infections show up in lots of different ways.
 Some of the more common conditions often caused by S. aureus skin infections are:

 Many of these staph infections are minor and can be treated at home.
 If a minor infection gets worse — for example, you start feeling feverish or ill or the area spreads and gets very red or and hot — it's a good idea to see a doctor.

 Wound infections generally show up 2 or more days after the injury or surgery.
 The signs of a wound infection (redness, pain, swelling, and warmth) are similar to those found in cellulitis.
-A wound infection may be accompanied by fever and a generally ill feeling.
+A person might have fever and feel sick in general.
 Pus or a cloudy fluid can drain from the wound and a yellow crust (like that in impetigo) can develop.
 If you think you have a wound infection after surgery, or you have a serious wound that seems to be infected, call your doctor.

 Can I Prevent a Staph Skin Infection?

 Staphylococcus aureus bacteria are everywhere.
 Many healthy people carry staph bacteria without getting sick.